When it comes to building a website, most marketers think “home page.” When you review WordPress themes, a key differentiator is the home page layout.

 Additionally, the notion of “your story” has begun to change.
 More and more, we’re realizing that every business owner has multiple stories — not just one.
 Specifically, the story of “how I came to be here” will resonate with some markets — but not all.
 Do you really care if your cardiologist has recovered from a heart attack?

-If you’d like to learn more about why these stories won’t work, check out my new kindle book – Grow Your Business One Story At A Time.
+If you’d like to learn more about why these stories won’t work, check out my Amazon kindle book – free for Kindle Unlimited subscribers: Grow Your Business One Story At A Time.